baseeryousufzai/ePortfolio/index.md

 ![Image](https://live.staticflickr.com/7013/6642553325_9ea117a20b_b.jpg)

+Goals, reflections, critiques, and clearly highlighting the purpose of your e-portfolio.
+Please follow the guidelines in the manual.
+You are almost done and will be proud of your accomplishment.
+This tool will serve you well for many years to come.

+Make sure critical thinking and reflective writing are evident throughout your portfolios.
+I would like to see you list projects completed in classes or on your own as hobbies that are relevant to your engineering profession.
+Include imagery, and videos if available to make your site as appealing as possible.

 ## Hello and welcome to my ePortfolio!

 Hi there!
 My name is Baseer Yousufzai and I’m a 3rd-year electrical engineering student at the Lassonde School of Engineering.
 I’m an eager and passionate individual that dedicates myself to any task or organization I come across.
+Please click [here](https://streamable.com/nt2qqg) to learn a little more about me.

 ## Education
 - Lassonde School of Engineering, Electrical Engineering B.Eng 2023, 3.0/4.0 GPA